jabed-umar/MoirePy/docs/find_theta.md

                 <li>Triangular on triangular lattices</li>
                 <li>Square on square lattices</li>
                 <li>
                     A <strong>custom mode</strong> is available, allowing the input of arbitrary lattice vectors for each layer.
-Please note that this mode is experimental and its reliability is <strong>not guaranteed</strong>.
+Please note that this mode is experimental and its <strong>reliability is NOT guaranteed</strong>.
 Potential issues may include:
                     <ul>
                         <li>Erroneous or nonsensical output.</li>
-                        <li>Unresponsiveness or crashing of the user interface.</li>
+                        <li>Unresponsiveness or infinite loops.</li>
                         <li>Unexpected program behavior.</li>
                     </ul>
-                    However, if you believe that your specific configuration (as detailed in <a href="angle_calculation_process.md">Angle Calculation Process</a>) <em>should</em> yield meaningful results, the following these patterns <em>might</em> be considered:
+                    However, if you believe that your specific configuration (as detailed in <a href="angle_calculation_process.md">Angle Calculation Process</a>) <em>should</em> yield meaningful results, then following these patterns <em>might</em> be considered:
                     <ol>
                         <li>Both lattice angles are exact divisors of 360°.</li>
-                        <li>Both layers possess identical lattice vectors.</li>
-                        <li>If the second condition is not met, at least one layer's vectors are integer multiples of the other.</li>
+                        <li>One of them should exactly divide the other.</li>
                     </ol>
                     Even under these conditions, there is <strong>no assurance</strong> that the calculated angles will be accurate or relevant.
 Use this feature at your own discretion.
                 </li>